andresbrocco/andresbrocco.github.io-source/content/project/FormulaSAE-2013/index.md

 summary : "Suspension Trainee"

 # Tags: can be used for filtering projects.
-tags : ["Trainee", "Suspension", "Formula Student-SAE"]
+tags : ["Suspension", "Formula Student-SAE"]

 # Optional external URL for project (replaces project detail page).
 external_link : ""